Military psychology: Terrorism

 Terrorism and counterterrorism, information management, and psychological warfare are value-added roles for the applied aspects of military psychology that are developing.
 For instance, contrary to the common myths and stereotypes about modern terrorists, that tend portray them as mentally disturbed individuals; most terrorists are far from that typology according to studies conducted by behavioral and social scientists who have either directly interviewed and observed terrorists or conducted meta-analytic studies of terrorism and terrorists.

 Terrorists have tended to be from among the more well educated in their host countries.
 They often have developed a well thought out, but not very often publicized or well articulated, rigid ideology that provides the foundation for their strategy and tactics.
 Psychologically disturbed terrorists increase the risk of damage to the terror organization's strategic outcomes.
 As in any organization, mentally disturbed terrorists are a liability and the leaders of terrorist groups are well aware of the risks that these types of persons present.
 As any good organizational leader, the effective terrorist will try to recruit the best person for the job.
-It is doubtful that modern terrorist groups would adopt the affirmative action and other hiring practices dictated under employment laws in the United States or other Western countries.

 It is important to understand when and how the label of terrorism is applied because of its psychological impact as suggested above.
 The causes, goals, methodology, and strategy of the terrorist mindset is well suited for psychological inquiry and the development of the strategy and tactics used to confront it.
 Terrorism is an ideology that uses behavioral, emotional, and group dynamics, along with social and psychological principles to influence populations for political purposes.
 It is a form of psychological warfare.
 The terrorists are experts in the use of fear, violence, threats of violence and trauma in order to advance the political agenda.
 Terrorists seek psychological control and use violent behavior to cause the population to behave in ways that disrupt and destroy the existing political processes and symbols of political power.
 They control people by using deep primal emotions to elicit a reaction and shape behavior.

 The goal of a terrorist is to use violence to create the natural fear of death and dismemberment and use it to change or shape political behavior, control thought and modify speech.
 Military and operational psychologists are highly trained and experienced.
 They are experts equipped with the specialized knowledge, skills, and abilities in the art and science of the military and psychology professions that give them a great deal of potential in this unique operational environment.